regloh/datacleaning/README.md

 The tidy data set tidy\_wide was created by simply chaining the dplyr function group\_by, summarize_each (using mean), and arrange.

+One could think, that the x,y and z suffixes for all variable names are actual values and could be stored e.g. in a separate column 'axis'.
+But I think that the accelerations and angular velocities are entities which are described in the 3 spatial directions and have to be treated as a group of observations, which should not be separated.

 The data set is written out in a white space delimited text file named tidy\_wide.txt.

 ### Reading the uploaded text file